How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Redirected Aggression

 You'll often hear of people getting bitten when they try to break up a dog fight.
-When a dog is acting aggressively towards a specific target and someone else intervenes, the dog might lash out automatically.
+When a dog acts aggressively towards a specific target, and someone else intervenes, the dog might lash out automatically.

 Pain Aggression